 Proactive problem-solving tries to anticipate issues and institute preventative measures, even in unexpected circumstances.
 Reactive problem-solving deals with unanticipated issues, instituting remedial and preventative measures.

-Aligned with the effective Contracts Manager's adaptability and supported by critical thinking and creativity, a problem-solving mindset is necessary for dealing effectively with the unexpected, often with incomplete knowledge.
+Aligned with the effective Contract Manager's adaptability and supported by critical thinking and creativity, a problem-solving mindset is necessary for dealing effectively with the unexpected, often with incomplete knowledge.

 For quite a while now, the push has been on across the board to do more with the same or less.

-People who are naturally inclined to just get on with the job, are organised and adaptable, are well-placed to deliver against the more stringent targets.
+People who are naturally inclined to just get on with the job, are organised and adaptable, and are well-placed to deliver against the more stringent targets.

-For the effective Contracts Manager, being internally motivated and comfortable with autonomy is vital.
+For the effective Contract Manager, being internally motivated and comfortable with autonomy is vital.

 Critical Knowledge for Effective Contract Management